pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ## Requirements

-In order to use the script you need to have:
+In order to execute the Hands On Labs you need:
 * A CDE Virtual Cluster (Azure, AWS and Private Cloud ok).
+* No script code changes are required other than entering your Storage Bucket and Credentials at the top of each script.
-* No script code changes are required but some familiarity with Python and PySpark is highly recommended.
+* Familiarity with Python and PySpark is highly recommended.

 ## Project Setup